Server Errors

 Traffic and caching

 Check the Visitors report in MyKinsta analytics to see if your site is experiencing a traffic spike and/or a large number of un-cached requests.
-Opening a chat with our Support team can be helpful in this case, so we can help you determine if the requests are legitimate and if more resources (like PHP workers) may be needed.
+Opening a chat with our Support team can be helpful in this case, so we can help you determine if the requests are legitimate and if more resources (like PHP threads) may be needed.

-Increase PHP workers
+Increase PHP threads

 Throttling traffic